hackclub/epoch/safety.md

 ### Vaccination Requirements

-All attendees will be required to submit proof of full vaccination.
-Attendees may be asked to show proof at a pre-event check-in and at the entrance of the venue, so **attendees should bring their proof of vaccination**.
+All attendees will be required to have full vaccination against COVID-19.

-### COVID Test Documentation
+### COVID Self Testing

-We require all attendees & organisers produce the results of a negative antigen test within 24 hours of the event or (if flying) before you leave to travel.
+We require all attendees & organisers to take a antigen test within 24 hours of the event or (if flying) before you leave to travel.
+Those positive may not enter the venue.

 ## At the Hackathon